dinok3/iquiz/README.md

 * Deploying it

 ## Installation
-- Django & React are managed independently so you should set the up separately
+- Django & React are managed independently so you should set them up separately

 Setting up backend:
 ------------------